Structure and magnetism of MnGe thin films grown with a nonmagnetic CrSi template: Introduction

 On the other hand, MnGe exhibits the shortest helical wavelength among B20 compounds, which varies between approximately \SI{3}{\nano\metre} at low temperature, up to \SI{6}{\nano\metre} near the ordering temperature~\cite{Kanazawa_2011, Makarova_2012, Kanazawa_2012}.
-Electronic structure calculations show that the short helical wavelength is due to further-range exchange interaction~\cite{Mendive_2021}.
-While skyrmions have not been observed in MnGe, there are reports of a unique topological magnetic phase consisting of three-dimensional magnetic textures called spin-hedgehogs~\cite{Tanigaki_2015, Kanazawa_2016, Kanazawa_2017, Kanazawa_2020, Fujishiro_2021, Kitaori_2021, Hayashi_2021, Pomjakushin_2023}.
-Theoretical models describe it in terms of superposition of three orthogonal helical spin-density waves, referred to as a triple-$Q$ state, that can arise due to biquadratic exchange coupling \cite{Mendive_2021, Pomjakushin_2023}.
+Electronic structure calculations show that the short helical wavelength is not due to DMI alone, but rather further-range exchange interaction~\cite{Mendive_2021}.
+While skyrmions have not been observed in MnGe, there are reports of a unique topological magnetic phase consisting of three-dimensional magnetic textures called spin hedgehogs~\cite{Tanigaki_2015, Kanazawa_2016, Kanazawa_2017, Kanazawa_2020, Fujishiro_2021, Kitaori_2021, Hayashi_2021, Pomjakushin_2023}.
+Theoretical models describe it in terms of superposition of three orthogonal helical spin-density waves~\cite{Pomjakushin_2023}, referred to as a triple-$Q$ state, that can arise due to biquadratic exchange coupling \cite{Mendive_2021} or a novel topological chiral interaction~\cite{Grytsiuk_2020}.
 The presence of this state was inferred from a large anomaly in the Hall resistivity attributed to a topological Hall effect, and Lorentz transmission electron microscopy (LTEM) measurements~\cite{Tanigaki_2015}.
-However, some studies claim that the triple-$Q$ phase is actually a topologically trivial a multi-domain single-$Q$ helical state with wavevectors aligned along each of the three $\langle 100 \rangle$ directions~\cite{Makarova_2012, Deutsch_2014, Altynbaev_2016, Yaouanc_2017, Altynbaev_2018, Martin_2019, Repicky_2021}.
-A multi-domain helical phase could also be responsible for the LTEM contrast observed in Ref.~\onlinecite{Tanigaki_2015}, but does not account for the large anomalies in the transport measurements.
+However, some studies claim that the triple-$Q$ phase is actually a topologically trivial multi-domain single-$Q$ helical state with wavevectors aligned along each of the three $\langle 100 \rangle$ directions~\cite{Makarova_2012, Deutsch_2014, Altynbaev_2016, Yaouanc_2017, Altynbaev_2018, Martin_2019, Repicky_2021}.
+A multidomain helical phase could also be responsible for the LTEM contrast observed in Ref.~\cite{Tanigaki_2015}, but seemingly does not account for the large anomalies in the transport measurements.